 Technology opens up education opportunities for disabled people, especially now that specialist access features are being incorporated in many mainstream devices.
 Choosing what is right for you can be a daunting experience but RNIB can help you get to grips with the technology that will help you get the most out of your education.

 It can be a challenge knowing where to start once you get your latest bit of technology home.
-Our Technology Support Squad is a team of hundreds of volunteers throughout the UK ready to help by phone or with a home visit.
+Our Technology for Life team has hundreds of volunteers throughout the UK ready to help by phone or with a home visit.

 In further and higher education, funding the cost of specialist technology can often be met by the college, university or by the disabled students allowance (DSA).
 See our funding section for further information.